miniBill/witch-awakening/DLCs/Core/Quests.md

 + The Factions are at high tension and conflict is escalating between all witches, some may be in all out war with another.
 + The sanest minds are coming to realize something is wrong and cooperate to form joint research operations to discover what is causing this, and to search and destroy.
 + You could form teams and talk with factions you would normally be enemies with.
 Some are more actively hostile, others see the problem and reach out.
 + This is certainly not a solo operation, but you'll want to cooperate with as many others as you can.
-The Avatar is functionally a "world boss” type threat where the Elder Dragon would be a "Raid boss".
+The Avatar is functionally a “world boss” type threat where the Elder Dragon would be a “Raid boss”.
 One named Companion from every faction can join you, plus unnamed.

 HOT SPRINGS
 Folk (Arcadia)